Feverqwe/twiMonBot/README.md

-Youtube Gaming, Twitch, Hitbox and GoodGame monitor
+Twitch, Youtube Gaming, Mixer, GoodGame and Smashcast monitor
 =======

 It bot for telegram.